Monday, May 30, 2016

 Could I have my youth back, please?

-There are boys and men I’d like to chase.
+There are boys and men I’d like to embrace.

 I didn’t then because I was told that I shouldn’t.